AngelineVenicia/Agentic-AI-PoC/README.md

 ## 📚 Learnings

 - Agentic AI tools can significantly improve development workflows when carefully prompted and evaluated.
-- Model performance can vary widely — **evaluating multiple models is key**.
+- Model performance can vary widely depending upon the task— **evaluating multiple models is key**.
-- AI-assisted coding in production is **feasible**, provided quality gates and validations are in place.
+- Desinging efficient prompts is the key.

 ---

-## 🤝 Contributions & Contact

-This PoC was conducted as part of an internal AM&D initiative.
-For collaboration or discussions on Agentic AI in SDLC workflows, feel free to connect.